Copyright © 2011 Houston Chiropratic Neurology. All Rights Reserved.

 What type of care is offered?

-The doctors at Houston Chiropractic Neurology are well trained to evaluate the appropriate therapeutic administration of non-pharmaceutical, non-surgical interventions such as: highly specialized spinal joint manipulative procedures, visual stimulation, eye tracking exercises, auditory stimulation, vestibular-cerebellar activation, balance exercises, cognitive exercises, muscle strength exercises and often with a combination appropriate for each patient.
+The doctors at Houston Chiropractic Rehabilitation are well trained to evaluate the appropriate therapeutic administration of non-pharmaceutical, non-surgical interventions such as: highly specialized spinal joint manipulative procedures, visual or auditory stimulation, eye tracking exercises, balance exercises, cognitive exercises, muscle strength exercises and with a combination appropriate for each patient.

-Sports injuries, tendonitis, musculoskeletal disorders are also commonly seen and treated with successful stabilization and resolution of symptoms.
+Sports injuries, tendonitis, musculoskeletal disorders are treated with successful stabilization and resolution of symptoms.

-General health maintenance and maximizing function of the spine and musculoskeletal system that maximizes motor input and brain summation for long term benefits is a common reason patients come to Houston Chiropractic Neurology.
+General health maintenance and maximizing function of the spine and musculoskeletal system that maximizes motor input and brain summation for long term benefits is a common reason patients come to Houston Chiropractic Rehabilitation.